Toddler Development And Milestones: Your 1 Year And 7 Month Old

 - In fact, for some toddlers, all of the daytime activities creep into their dreams.
 You might find your little one wandering around at night!
 Gently bring him back to bed and let his body get the rest it needs.
 Night wakings are not unusual at this age.

-- Toddler development at 19 months goes by so quickly.
+- Toddler development at 1 year and 7 months goes by so quickly.
 It is important to update your child safety measures every two months.

 When to Talk to Your Doctor: